Direct/iterative hybrid solver for scattering by inhomogeneous media

-Table~\ref{Table:scat_by_Square} presents numerical results for the problem of scattering by the scatterer geometry depicted in Figure~\ref{fig:-scat_by_square}(a), with $n^{2}(\bsx)=2$ if $\bsx$ is lies in the inhomogeneity region $\mathcal{D}$ and one otherwise.
-The computed near field for $\kappa=50$, which was determined to be accurate up to four digits, is displayed in Figure~\ref{fig:-scat_by_square}(b).
-Table~\ref{Table:scat_by_Star}, in turn, presents numerical results for the scatterer depicted in Figure \ref{fig:-scat_by_star}(a), which equals the region contained between four unit discs centered at (1,1), (1,-1),(-1,1) and (-1,-1) respectively.
-For this experiment we have taken $n^{2}(\bsx)=2$ if $\bsx \in \mathcal{D}$ and one otherwise.
-Figure \ref{fig:-scat_by_star}(b) displays the near field for the same geometry with $\kappa=20\pi$ and $n^{2}(\bsx)=16$ if $\bsx \in \mathcal{D}$ and one otherwise---thus yielding a scatterer $80\lambda_\mathrm{int}$ in size.
-A two-digit accurate solution was obtained using merely nine points per wavelength in this case.
+Table~\ref{Table:scat_by_Square} presents numerical results for the scatterer $\mathcal{D}$ depicted in Figure~\ref{fig:-scat_by_square}(a), with $n^{2}(\bsx)=2$ for $\bsx\in\mathcal{D}$ and one otherwise.
+The computed near field for $\kappa=200$, which was determined to be accurate up to three digits, is displayed in Figure~\ref{fig:-scat_by_square}(b).
+Table~\ref{Table:scat_by_Cusp}, in turn, presents numerical results for the scatterer $\mathcal{D}$ depicted in Figure \ref{fig:-scat_by_star}(a), which equals the region contained between the four unit discs centered at $(1,1)$, $(1,-1)$, $(-1,1)$ and $(-1,-1)$, with $\kappa d=12\pi$, and with $n^{2}(\bsx)=2$ for $\bsx \in \mathcal{D}$ and $n^{2}(\bsx)=1$ otherwise.
+Figure \ref{fig:-scat_by_star}(b), finally, displays the near field for this geometry, but with $\kappa=20\pi$ and $n^{2}(\bsx)=16$ for $\bsx \in \mathcal{D}$ and one otherwise---thus yielding a scatterer $80\lambda_\mathrm{int}$ in size.
+A two-digit solution was obtained using merely nine points per wavelength and computing time of seven minutes.